Sakhi Sarwar

-Sakhi Sarwar (Urdu, Punjabi, Balochi: سخی سرور) is a town in Dera Ghazi Khan District, Punjab, Pakistan.
+Sakhi Sarwar (Urdu, Punjabi, Balochi: سخی سرور) is a town in Dera Ghazi Khan District, Punjab (Pakistan).
 It is named after a Muslim Sufi saint Syed Ahmad Sultan, also known as Sakhi Sarwar, whose tomb is situated in the vicinity.

-The tomb itself was built in the 13th century in a small village named Muqam in the Sulaiman Mountains, 35 km from Dera Ghazi Khan city.
+The tomb itself was built in the 13th century in a small village named Muqam in the Sulaiman Mountains, 35 km from Dera Ghazi Khan and 110 Kilometres from Multan.
 It was later expanded by the Mughal king Zahir-ud-din Muhammad Babur.
 It is a unique building of Mughal architecture.

 An urs, or festival in the honour of Syed Ahmad Sultan, also locally called "Sangh Mela", has been celebrated for centuries during Vaisakhi (March–April), with thousands of pilgrims coming to the town from the nearby localities.
-First they visit to the shrine of syed sakhi Zain ul Abdieen at Lar Multan to pay Salam or homage to the parents of Sakhi Sarwar, than they go to Dera Ghazi Khan.Sarwaris love the belongings of the saint, specially the Mohar Mubarak.Historically, followers of Syed Ahmad Sultan belonged to various religions – Max Arthur Macauliffe, a colonial office appointed in Punjab, observed in 1875 that not only Muslims but Hindus also visited the shrines during the urs.
+First they visit to the shrine of Syed Sakhi Zain ul Abideen at Lar Multan to pay homage to the parents of Sakhi Sarwar, then they go to Dera Ghazi Khan.
+Sarwaris love the belongings of the saint, specially the Mohar Mubarak.
+Historically, followers of Syed Ahmad Sultan belonged to various religions – Max Arthur Macauliffe, a colonial office appointed in Punjab, observed in 1875 that not only Muslims but Hindus also visited the shrines during the urs.

 On 3 April 2011, at the annual festival (urs) in the honour Syed Ahmad Sultan, a twin suicide attack left 112 dead and almost two hundred injured.